Everything and Nothing Child, Hailey Hardel

 As children, we are innocent, open-hearted, and sensitive, but as we grow up, many of us are taught that being strong means denying our pain.
 We detach from our sensitivity, and we’re rewarded in our culture for it.
 But the pain our inner child experienced never left us.
 Those wounds have stayed with us as we grew into adults, impacting how we interact with the world.

 As adults, we have the freedom to unlearn harmful patterns and become the person we want to be.
-When we recognize a trigger in our body, we can realize it's the reaction of our inner child and give them what they need at that moment.

 Give yourself the love you needed as a child.
 Let your inner child know they are safe, loved, and seen.
 Create a space for them to let their most silly, joyful, sensitive, gentle, free, and authentic self shine unapologetically.
-You are them, and they are you.

 Having compassion for your inner child opens up possibilities for you to see the inner child in others and have compassion for their wounds, too.